bptworld/Hubitat/Send IP2IR/README.md

 * Go back to Apps and open 'Send IP2IR'
 <br>
 You can now create new child apps directly from here.<br><br>
+Remember, you can find over 200,000 IR codes at: https://irdb.globalcache.com/

 <br><br>
 Bryan<br>